 The Year of Less

 - Pages – 216

-The Year of Less is a mix of biography and financial self-help aimed at teaching people the value of what actually matters.
+The Year of Less is a mix of biography and financial self-help to teach people the value of what matters.
 The author uses her life story to highlight to readers the root cause behind today’s consumerism culture.
-The author explains how throwing the unnecessary expenses out of her life, which most of us don’t even understand, is unnecessary, taught her a lot about herself and today’s society—a must-read for today’s generation and anyone who wants to improve their mental health and financial well-being.
+The author explains how throwing the unnecessary expenses out of her life, which most of us don’t even understand, is superfluous, taught her a lot about herself and today’s society—a must-read for today’s generation and anyone who wants to improve their mental health and financial well-being.

 What’s Your Favourite Personal Finance Book?

 Prudent financial decisions can pay dividends throughout one’s life, and poor ones lead to the exact opposite.
 In the current economic environment, inflation is high, bank savings rates are low, and debt is cheap, meaning traditional savings and bonds are net negative assets due to inflation being higher than the returns offered.
 In addition, recent economic uncertainty means that Personal Finance is more important now than ever.
 We hope that the books on this list help you build a better life for yourself.